afm215/intropencl/README.md

 Multiplies two matrix together, and compares times between CPU and GPU.

 If `GROUPS` is defined, it uses groups to have cache speedup.
 You can change the size of the groups in `matrix_prod.cpp`.

+## Video filter
+Video filtering calculations in GPU (opencv stuff) to modify a video.